kumuluz/kumuluzee-samples/kumuluzee-logs-fluentd/README.md

-# KumuluzEE Logs sample with Fluentd implementation
+# KumuluzEE Logs sample with Fluentd logger

-> Build a REST service that utilizes a built-in logging framework with Fluentd implementation to log basic metrics and pack it as a KumuluzEE microservice
+> Build a REST service that utilizes a built-in logging framework with Fluentd logger and pack it as a KumuluzEE microservice

-The objective of this sample is to demonstrate how to use the built-in logging framework with Fluentd implementation to log basic metrics.
+The objective of this sample is to demonstrate how to use the built-in logging framework with Fluentd logger to log application logs to the Fluentd logging layer.

 ## Requirements